honzascholtz/Qubespec/docs/Fitting.rst

 	:members: fitting_Halpha, fitting_OIII, fitting_Halpha_OIII, fitting_general

-The prior_update variable should be in a form of a dictionary like:
+The priors variable should be in a form of a dictionary like:

 .. code:: ipython3
     priors = {}